codefellows-seattle-javascript-401d16/lab-15-stacks-and-queues-and-modal/lab15-amanda/README.md

 * Implement a queue constructor with `enqueue` and `dequeue` methods

 # Testing
-* Test your stack methods
+* Test your stack methods //how do I test this?
 * Test your queue methods

 ## Bonus Points: